CoderLayan/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# 8-print_base16
+# 9-print_comb

-This program prints all the numbers of base 16 in lowercase, followed by a new line.
-The program only uses the `putchar` function three times.
+This program prints all possible combinations of single-digit numbers, separated by commas and spaces, and in ascending order.
+The program only uses the `putchar` function four times.
 All the code is within the main function.

 ## Requirements